sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_11.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_factorialanova16.*
-   :alt: Results table using Type I sum of squares, factor sugar entered first
+   :alt: Results table using Type 1 sum of squares, factor sugar entered first
    :name: fig-factorialanova16

-   ANOVA results table using Type I sum of squares in jamovi (with the
+   ANOVA results table using Type 1 sum of squares in jamovi (with the
    |coffee|_ data set and a saturated model with the factors ``sugar``,
    ``milk``, and their interaction; factor ``sugar`` is entered first).

 .. ----------------------------------------------------------------------------

-The big problem with using Type I sum of squares is the fact that it really does depend on the order in which you enter the variables.
+The big problem with using Type 1 sum of squares is the fact that it really does depend on the order in which you enter the variables.
 Yet, in many situations the researcher has no reason to prefer one ordering over another.
 This is presumably the case for our milk and sugar problem.
 Should we add milk